encode/django-rest-framework/docs/api-guide/serializers.md

 This is `True` by default, but can be set to `False` if you want to disallow empty lists as valid input.

+### `max_length`

+This is `None` by default, but can be set to a positive integer if you want to validates that the list contains no more than this number of elements.

+### `min_length`

+This is `None` by default, but can be set to a positive integer if you want to validates that the list contains no fewer than this number of elements.

 ### Customizing `ListSerializer` behavior

 There *are* a few use cases when you might want to customize the `ListSerializer` behavior.
 For example: